Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Introduction

-\begin{itemize} \item A global dataset of 15,606 offshore wind infrastructure locations with global spatial coverage. \item 14,840,637 SAR-based event signals compiled into 15,606 analysis ready time series corresponding to individual infrastructure locations spanning 2016Q1 to 2025Q1. \item A rule-based baseline classification that assigns semantic labels to each event within all time series, distinguishing deployment and operational phases. \item A benchmark dataset consisting of 553 time series with 328,657 expert annotations at the event level, enabling evaluation and methodological comparison. \item Collectively, these contributions establish an open, Earth Observation data corpus that combines global spatial coverage, high temporal resolution, analysis ready time series, baseline predictions, and an annotated benchmark dataset \citep{hoeser_2026_18735421}. \end{itemize}
+\begin{itemize} \item A global data set of 15,606 offshore wind infrastructure locations with global spatial coverage. \item 14,840,637 SAR-based event signals compiled into 15,606 analysis ready time series corresponding to individual infrastructure locations spanning 2016Q1 to 2025Q1. \item A rule-based baseline classification that assigns semantic labels to each event within all time series, distinguishing deployment and operational phases. \item A benchmark data set consisting of 553 time series with 328,657 expert annotations at the event level, enabling evaluation and methodological comparison. \end{itemize}

-Together, these resources enable in-depth analysis of recent global offshore wind infrastructure dynamics and support the development, evaluation, and comparison of time series analysis and classification methods for offshore wind infrastructure applications.
+Collectively, these contributions establish an open, Earth Observation data corpus that combines global spatial coverage, high temporal resolution, analysis ready time series, baseline predictions, and an annotated benchmark data set \citep{hoeser_2026_18735421}.
+The proposed data set enables in-depth analysis of recent global offshore wind infrastructure dynamics and support the development, evaluation, and comparison of time series analysis and classification methods for offshore wind infrastructure applications.